 For more than sixty years, the Players of St Peter have been performing English medieval drama in London, and are, we believe, unique in offering annual productions from the main English mystery cycles.
 Around the beginning of December each year, we perform a selection of short plays by turns from the four most complete cycles (York, Chester, Wakefield and "N-Towne" – also known as "The Plaie called Corpus Christi").
-These plays tell Bible stories ranging from creation to the Nativity and beyond, as seen and through medieval eyes.
+These plays tell Bible stories ranging from creation to the Nativity and beyond, as seen through medieval eyes.

 At the heart of the group is a core of solid scholarship which, along with six decades' collective experience and insight, enables us to adhere as faithfully as we can judge it to the original production style, capturing something of the early spirit and intent.
-Although we use electric lighting and the church's organ, the props are very low-tech and the dialogue very much as it was five hundred years ago, following the original texts and adapted only for length and to clarify some of the more obscure language for present-day audiences.
+Although we use electric lighting and the church's organ, the props are low-tech and the dialogue very much as it was five hundred years ago, following the original texts and adapted only for length and to clarify some of the more obscure language for present-day audiences.

 The Players have always been based in churches: our first home and the one that gave us our name was St Peter-upon-Cornhill, in the City of London, where we were founded in 1946; 1988 found us at Holy Trinity, Sloane Street, in west London, where we remained for ten years before returning in 1998 to the City and St Clement Eastcheap.
 (For international visitors, the "City" here means the London financial district, which is in what was the original London before urban sprawl married it to neighbouring boroughs such as the City of Westminster, to create modern metropolitan London.)